achakravarti/libchrysalid/docs/man/C_HOT.3.md

 # NOTES

-- `C_HOT` is ignored by GCC if the `-fprofile-use` flag is used during compilation.
+- `C_HOT` is ignored by GCC if the `-fprofile-use` flag is used during compilation [@gcc:function-attributes].
-- Although Clang recognises the `__attribute__((hot))` decorator, it drops it silently; however, there is a proposal to implement this.
+- Although Clang recognises the `__attribute__((hot))` decorator, it drops it silently; however, there is a proposal to implement this [@llvm-dev:hot-cold-attributes].

 # COPYRIGHT